complexphoton/MESTI.m/README.md

 No installation is required for MESTI.m itself.
 To use, simply download it and add the <code>MESTI.m/src</code> folder to the MATLAB search path using the <code>addpath</code> command.
 The MATLAB version should be R2019b or later.
 (Using an earlier version is possible but requires minor edits.)

 However, to use the APF method, the user needs to install the serial version of [MUMPS](https://mumps-solver.org/index.php) and its MATLAB interface (note: the serial version of MUMPS already supports multithreading).
-Without MUMPS, MESTI will still run but will only use other methods, which are significantly slower and use much more memory, especially for large systems and systems involving many channels.
+Without MUMPS, MESTI.m will still run but will only use other methods, which are significantly slower and use much more memory, especially for large systems and systems involving many channels.
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.

 ## Usage Summary